Thursday, September 28, 2023

 "The Sultan of Bornu receives the mission"

-The barrier emphasizes the aura of the sultan of Bornu (in Northern Nigeria), while separating him.
-In practice, his entourage filters.
+The barrier emphasizes the aura of the sultan of Bornu (in Northern Nigeria), while separating him and giving power to his entourage.

 "Those whose turbans seemed the most carefully arranged were obliged... to lean their heads to one side... that of the sultan was largest of all."